Petergatsby/GleepostAPI/readme.md

 ##POST /upload
 required parameters: id, token

-optional parameters: `image` or `video`.
+optional parameters: `image` or `file`.

-/upload expects a single multipart/form-data encoded image or video and on success will return a url.
+/upload expects a single multipart/form-data encoded image or file and on success will return a url.

 example responses:
 HTTP 201